 The results of the reasoned argument evaluation of the six access road alternatives are documented in a number of technical documents prepared by the study team.
-The key findings for each of the seven evaluation factors are presented in Exhibit 8.16.
-Further details of the analysis of these alternatives are provided in a document entitled Draft Generation of Practical Access Road Alternatives Report (refer to List of Supporting Documents).
+The key findings for each of the seven evaluation factors are presented in Exhibit 8.15.
+Further details of the analysis of these alternatives are provided in a document entitled Generation and Assessment of Practical Alternatives and Selection of the Technically and Environmentally Preferred Alternative - Access Road Alternatives (December 2008);

-&lt;sup>4 In the evaluation of Illustrative Alternatives, this factor was entitled Minimize Cost; for the evaluation of Practical Alternatives, the title of this factor was revised to Cost and Constructability to more adequately reflect the basis of the assessment from a cost and constructability perspective.
+&lt;sup>2 In the evaluation of Illustrative Alternatives, this factor was entitled Minimize Cost; for the evaluation of Practical Alternatives, the title of this factor was revised to Cost and Constructability to more adequately reflect the basis of the assessment from a cost and constructability perspective.

-November 2008
+December 2008